David Monro (New Zealand politician): Political career

 In 1843, following the Wairau Affray, Monro was chosen (along with Alfred Domett, later to become Premier) to present the Nelson settlers' views to Willoughby Shortland, the acting Governor.
 Partly as a result of this attention, Monro was appointed to the Legislative Council of the New Munster Province in 1849, but resigned after a dispute with Governor George Grey.

 In 1853, Monro was elected to the 1st New Zealand Parliament, representing the seat of Waimea.
 He was re-elected in the same seat for the 2nd Parliament in 1858.
 At the beginning of the 3rd Parliament, to which Monro had been elected as representative of Picton, he was selected as Speaker.
 He is generally regarded as having conducted this duty "with dignity", although his use of the Speaker's casting vote to unseat Premier William Fox in 1862 was controversial.
 At the 1866 general election, he successfully contested the Cheviot electorate and declared elected unopposed.
 Monro remained Speaker until 1870, when he announced that he would step down.
 William Fox, who was once again Premier, failed to move the traditional vote of thanks.

 Monro contested the Motueka seat in the 1871 elections, and was declared elected.
 A subsequent petition, however, overturned this result.
 The committee that made the ruling had a government majority, and some of its findings have been deemed "legally dubious" – many believe that the decision was taken for political reasons.
 Furthermore, a proposal to appoint Monro to the Legislative Council was blocked by Fox.
 Monro nevertheless succeeded in re-entering Parliament through a 1872 by-election in Waikouaiti.
 After the Fox government had been defeated, Monro resigned in 1873.

 Life outside politics

 For some time, Monro leased Warwick House, at the time known as Sunnyside.
 The house was built for Arthur Fell (father of Charles Fell) in 1854 by builder David Goodall.
 When Fell returned to England, Monro leased the house.
 Later, the house was bought by Nathaniel Edwards.
 The building at 64 Brougham Street in Nelson is one of the finest and largest examples of early Victorian Gothic Revivalism still remaining in New Zealand.
 At one time, the house had about 50 rooms.
 The building was registered on 25 November 1982 as Category II with Heritage New Zealand, with registration number 1618.

 Monro was knighted in 1866.
 He died at his home, Newstead (now known as Renwick House), in Nelson, New Zealand, on 15 February 1877.

-The perennial herb endemic to New Zealand Myosotis monroi is named after him.
+The perennial herb endemic to New Zealand Myosotis monroi and the species of speargrass Aciphylla monroi are named after him.